Student Records and Transcripts

 - deny the request and give the legal reason for the denial.

 If the District does not respond in writing within five business days of receipt of the request for disclosure, the requester should contact the Public Records Officer at 360-575-7016 to determine the reason for the failure to respond.
+Due to Covid-19, Governor Inslee issued an order suspending the five-day response requirement until further notice.
+The district will provide a 5-day response once the school closure ends.
+Also, the district will resume the option to make records available for public inspection and copying once the closure ends.

 Policy 4040 outlines the cost for requested records.
 Please note there is no charge for records inspected in-person.
 When a requester asks for copies of all or a portion of the records requested, however, the District will assess the following costs: